 Many sites use "cookies," devices that track specific information about the user, such as name, email address, and shopping preferences.
 Cookies can be disabled.
 Ask your Internet service provider for more information.

-Set up some simple rules for your kids to follow while they're using the Internet, such as:
+Set up some guidelines for your kids to use while they're online, such as:

 Chat rooms are virtual online rooms where chat sessions take place.
 They're set up according to interest or subject, such as a favorite sport or TV show.
-Because people can communicate with each other alone or in a group, chat rooms are among the most popular destinations on the Web — especially for kids and teens.
+Because people can communicate with each other alone or in a group, chat rooms are among the most popular online destinations — especially for kids and teens.

 But chat rooms can pose hazards for kids.
 Some kids have met "friends" in chat rooms who were interested in exploiting them.
 No one knows how common chat-room predators are, but pedophiles (adults who are sexually interested in children) are known to frequent chat rooms.